ashishkumar-ui/kick-start-web/docs/README.md

 # Documentation
-This is an app created using this framework.
-Run this in your browser for the details documentation about the framework.
+This is an app created using the same framework.
+Run this in your browser for the detailed documentation about the framework.